cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 Arguments
     -h|-?      - Print this message
-    -f|--force - Will create the file system even if there is allready a superblock -k|--kill  - Will 'kill' the superblock (also requires -f)
+    -f|--force - Will create the file system even if there is already a superblock -k|--kill  - Will 'kill' the superblock (also requires -f)

 ```